 This means that you need to either buy a cigarette lighter[a] splitter, or buy a 2, 3, or 4-port USB adapter, plus a 10-ft Mini USB cable.
 (Yes, Mini USB, not Micro USB, for some reason.)
 So that will add another $10-$20 to the purchase price as well.
 It also doesn’t come with any clips to run the cable around the windshield, so the picture hanger tabs that are optional for the F360 are required for this camera.

-Side-by-Side Comparison of the Falcon F360 and the VanTrue N2 Pro
+Comparison of the Falcon F360 vs. VanTrue N2 Pro

 Here’s all of these features in a table:

 $10 4-port USB splitter

 $12 (cable mgmt tabs)

 |$20 GPS Mount|

 |Video Files||One file w/both videos||Each video separate file|

 w/64 GB card

 |Viewing Angle||Clamed: 120’